allenai/sledgehammer/README.md

 ```

-For instance, here as an example output of the script:
+For instance, here as an example of the last few lines of a successful output of the script:

+```
 ...

-```
 ######################################

 #  Finished computing temperatures.  #